 Choose your country to see the products for your location

-SALSA® MLPA® Probemix P015 MECP2 detects copy number variations in the MECP2, CDKL5, ARX and NTNG1 genes.
+SALSA® MLPA® Probemix P015 MECP2 detects deletions or duplications in the MECP2 gene, and deletions in the CDKL5 gene.

 Specifications

-Contents: 46 MLPA probes, including 17 probes for the MECP2 region (covering all 4 exons with at least 2 probes), 4 probes for CDKL5, 2 probes for ARX, 4 probes for NTNG1, and several flanking probes.
+Contents: 46 MLPA probes, including 17 probes for the MECP2 region, 4 probes for CDKL5, 2 probes for ARX, and 4 probes for NTNG1.

 Tissue: genomic DNA isolated from human peripheral whole blood.